RamseyInHouse/scut/README.md

 It's also an acronym for **SC**SS **Ut**itilies.

-What we have here is collection of SCSS mixins and placeholders -- utilities.
+What we have here is collection of SCSS mixins and placeholders &mdash; utilities.
 The contents of this collection are determined by what I've needed for the projects I've been working on &mdash; what I've been able to figure out for the situations I (repeatedly) encounter.

 ## How SCUT differs from other preprocessor libraries